nosco/object-schema/README.md

 The idea is to use the same code to validate client side form data (soon).

+You can learn how it works, by reading the examples.

 ### This is an early BETA version

 As soon as the module has shown it's worth and stability on a live system, it will be marked as version >= 1.0.0.